It’s one of the first questions people ask when they look into tree planting for climate action – how much carbon does a tree absorb?

 - Preventing flooding.

-Why are mangrove trees the best at offsetting carbon?
+Why are mangrove trees the best at capturing CO2?

 What about other trees?

-Of course, there are many different trees good at offsetting carbon and, studies have shown that each additional tree species introduced to a plantation can add 6% to its carbon offsetting figures.
+Of course, there are many different trees good at absorbing CO2 and, studies have shown that each additional tree species introduced to a plantation can add 6% to its carbon sequestration figures.

-We adopted an average figure of 0.3 tonnes of carbon per tree to make it easier for businesses and people to put a figure on how much carbon they’re offsetting.
+We adopted an average figure of 0.3 tonnes of carbon per tree to make it easier for businesses and people to put a figure on how much CO2 that tree could go on to sequester.
 We could get into the ifs and buts of how much carbon a tree sequesters, but we believe the easier it is for people to understand the benefits of tree planting and do it themselves, the better.

 Want to put this average figure to work?

-Enough about the science and mathematics behind how much carbon a tree offsets – let’s put these figures into action by planting more trees in forests across the world.
+Enough about the science and mathematics behind how much carbon a tree sequesters – let’s put these figures into action by planting more trees in forests across the world.

 To find out how easy it is to plant trees, sign up to the platform to see for yourself.

-MoreTrees makes it easy and affordable for businesses and individuals to offset their carbon transparently.
+MoreTrees makes it easy and affordable for businesses and individuals to plant trees.

 Our platform lets you pick the project and trees you want to plant and, once you’ve done so, you’ll get a certificate showing the positive impact you (or your customers) are making.